2022 Identity theft statistics

 Members of the military

-While deployed, active duty members of the armed services are particularly vulnerable to identity theft because they may not notice mistakes on their credit reports or receive calls from debt collectors regarding a fraudulent charge.
-According to FTC reports, military consumers are most affected by credit card and bank fraud.
+While deployed, active-duty members of the armed services are particularly vulnerable to identity theft because they may not notice mistakes on their credit reports or receive calls from debt collectors regarding a fraudulent charge.
+According to FTC reports, military consumers are most affected by government documents or benefits fraud and credit card fraud.

 - Military members are also increasingly affected by loan or lease fraud.